-Following a concussion, many athletes will have difficulty in school.
+Following a concussion, many athletes have difficulty with cognitive work: thinking, focusing attention, calculating, attending school, doing homework, taking tests.
 These problems may last from days to months and often involve difficulties with short and long-term memory, concentration, and organization.